-As of December 31, 2021, we held marketable securities of approximately \$210 thousand.
+As of December 31, 2022, we held marketable securities of approximately \$174 thousand.

 Net Cash Used in Investing Activities.
+In 2022, we decreased our investments in short-term bank deposits by \$2.0 million.
 In 2021, we increased our investments in short-term bank deposits by \$6.9 million, and we decreased our investments in marketable securities by \$1.4 million.
-In 2020, we increased our investments in short-term bank deposits by \$0.4 million, and we decreased our investments in marketable securities by \$0.5 million.

 Net Cash Used in Financing Activities.
-In 2021, our financing activities used \$5.2 million due to a cash dividend of \$5.2 million.
-In 2020, our financing activities used \$4.8 million due to a cash dividend of \$4.8 million.
+In each of 2022 and 2021, our financing activities used \$5.2 million due to a cash dividend of \$5.2 million.

 Capital Expenditures.
-The aggregate cash amount of our capital expenditures was \$82 thousand and \$68 thousand in 2021 and 2020, respectively.
-These expenditures were principally for the purchase of equipment, mainly for our engineering teams.
+The aggregate cash amount of our capital expenditures was \$130 thousand and \$82 thousand in 2022 and 2021, respectively.
+These expenditures were principally for the purchase of equipment, mainly for the upgrade of our hosted platform that services the messaging segment, vehicles and for our engineering teams.
 Although we have no material commitments for capital expenditures, we anticipate an increase in capital expenditures if we purchase or merge with companies or purchase assets in order to obtain complementary technology and to expand our product offerings, customer base and geographical presence.

 Cash Dividends.
-Since 2003, we have distributed aggregate cash dividends of \$5.30 per share to our shareholders, including \$0.24 per share in March 2020 and \$0.26 per share in March 2021 and the dividend of \$0.26 per share that we declared in March 2022.
+Since 2003, we have distributed aggregate cash dividends of \$5.54 per share to our shareholders, including \$0.26 per share in March 2021, \$0.26 per share in April 2022 and the dividend of \$0.24 per share that we declared in March 2023.
 For information about our dividend policy, please see Item 8 "Financial Information - Dividend Policy."